-The promise of Zach Mercer was self-evident when he became player of the tournament while wearing Merchiston Castle School’s colours at the St Joseph’s Festival in the autumn of 2014.
-Leeds-born Zach won caps for Scotland at U16 and U17 level before his inclusion in the England U18 squad three seasons ago and his debut against Scotland at Newcastle in March 2015.
+The promise of Mercer was initially evident when he became player of the tournament while wearing Merchiston Castle School’s colours at the St Joseph’s Festival in the autumn of 2014.
+Leeds-born Zach won caps for Scotland at U16 and U17 level before his inclusion in the England U18 squad and his debut against Scotland at Newcastle in March 2015.
 He started all three matches in the Rugby Europe U18 Championship in France the same month, scoring two tries against Portugal and another against Italy in the Bronze final.

 Zach went on to play in four U20 games in the 2016 RBS 6 Nations Championship.
 His immense performance that included an important late try in the 37-21 defeat of Wales in the 2017 tournament earned him the man of the match award.
 It was the first time that the hosts had been beaten at Colwyn Bay in three years.
 He captained the side, leading by example and scoring a try with a diagonal run off the base of the scrum in the next game that brought a 46-0 win over Italy in Darlington.